 - You will get a success message on creation of the lambda function.
 For this exercise, we have created the sample code for both lambda functions.
-Contact our support team to get the sample code.
+If Extensions are part of your plan, contact our Support team to get the code for the extension.

 - Once you get the code, open command prompt and move inside the folder named before-translation.